kilofox/kohana/modules/auth/guide/auth/login.md

 ~~~
 $user = Auth::instance()->get_user();

-// Check for a user (NULL if not user is found)
+// Check for a user (null if not user is found)
 if ($user !== null)
 {
 	 // User is found, continue on